 The camp was another resounding success, due to the dedication of our wonderful Camp Breakaway team volunteers and staff members.
 Over 70 part-time and full-time volunteers provided four days of respite for the families.
 Our volunteers filled many roles, including: one-on-one carers, co-ordinators, parents hosts, sibling companions, kitchen and laundry helpers - the camp would not have been possible without the help of these volunteers.

 We also heartedly welcomed back Professor Ann Smith from the NIH (National Insitute of Health) USA on her third trip to one of our SMS camps.
 During her visit, she held a research clinic.
 She was also joined by two American SMS parents, Mary Beall and Gail Kopp who assisted her with the clinic - they were affectionately known as 'Team USA' and provided valuable information sessions and insight to our campers.

 While the camp was on, we were also visted by NBN - Newcastle, who filmed a story for our local news.
 The footage showed extended coverage of Jodie Pearson from our video above along with her husband Andrew and family.
-However, unfortunately the video has gone missing from the original link to their website below, as well as most of the article, although the comments made by readers remain.
+Unfortunately they have since removed the video, article and comments from their site.

 Below are testimonials from some of the families that attended this unique camp

 "As always the degree of organisation is amazing!
 The spirit of staff and volunteers is second to none.
 Thank you Camp Breakaway for delivering service to our SMS families with love."

 "We were very impressed with how the SMS carers managed.
 The camp was amazingly organised.
 The people were fabulous, committed and supportive."

 "Once again it was another successful SMS camp.
 Our children were taken care of 24/7 by such wonderful giving volunteers.
 To access Team USA expertise and to spend quality time with parents going through exactly the same situation as we are, thank you we are eternally grateful."